 These are sometimes confused with migraine.
 These are the common headaches that most people have from time to time.
 See the separate leaflet called Tension Headache for more details.
 Note: if you have migraine, you can also have tension headaches at different times to migraine attacks.

 Cluster headaches may also be confused with migraine.
 Cluster headaches are attacks of severe one-sided pain in the head, usually centred in or around one eye or temple, which occur in groups or clusters.
 The pain is extremely severe and can be accompanied by eye watering, eyelid drooping and facial sweating on the affected side.
 Cluster headaches usually last 45-90 minutes.
 See the separate leaflet called Cluster Headaches for more information.

 If you take painkillers too often for any kind of headache you may develop medication-overuse headache (also called medication-induced headache and sometimes also called an analgesic headache).
-You can read more about this type of headache in the separate leaflet called Migraine Medicine, Treatment and Prevention.
+You can read more about this type of headache in the separate leaflet called Migraine Medication, Treatment and Prevention.

 What is a silent migraine?